ESCR EDUCATIONAL WEBINAR 2022.06 – How I do it

 Number of available places

-Two places will be offered and organised through ESOR.
+Four places will be offered and organised through ESOR.
 The successful applicants will received a grant jointly provided by ESR/ESOR and ESCR.

 Eligibility